Testimonials

 Rupert Parkinson, Engineer in the Petrochemical Industry

-"As an A-level Geography student and young person highly passionate about the environment, this book is an invaluable resource in concisely and comprehensively explaining the climate crisis.
-It optimistically but realistically outlines the solutions we need to take both individually and as a society, creating a vision for a brighter, more sustainable future.
-Carbon Choices should be required reading for every lawmaker or politician, to help implore them to face the gravity of our current climate crisis".
+"it optimistically but realistically outlines the solutions we need to take, creating a vision for a brighter, more sustainable future.
+Carbon Choices should be required reading for every lawmaker or politician, to implore them to face the gravity of our current climate crisis".

 Amelia Huntington, A Level Geography Student